-All valuations were carried out internally by Natalie Hayes BSc (Hons) MRICS Estates Officer and Helen Bond BSc (Hons) MRICS Estates Officer, as at 31st March each year.
+All valuations were carried out internally by Natalie Hayes BSc (Hons) MRICS Estates Officer and the Valuation Office as at 31st March each year.

 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The last valuation was carried out as at 31st March 2024.
+All other Land and Building were revalued in 2024/25.